-Date of approval of the cash incentive opportunities for fiscal 2014; actual payouts were based on fiscal 2014 results and were not determined until after the end of fiscal 2014 See footnote (4) to the Summary Compensation Table.

-(3) Represent performance-accelerated restricted shares ("PARS") that will vest if the executive officer continues in the employment of the Company through the employment service period ending on September 30, 2018.
+- (1) Represent threshold, target and maximum cash incentive opportunities for fiscal 2014 under the Company's annual Incentive Compensation Plan for Executive Officers (ICP) and Performance Compensation Plan (PCP).
+For more information, see "Principal Elements of Compensation - Cash Incentive Plans" in the Compensation Discussion and Analysis section. - (2) Date of approval of the cash incentive opportunities for fiscal 2014; actual payouts were based on fiscal 2014 results and were not determined until after the end of fiscal 2014 See footnote (4) to the Summary Compensation Table. - (3) Represent performance-accelerated restricted shares ("PARS") that will vest if the executive officer continues in the employment of the Company through the employment service period ending on September 30, 2018.
 However, 50% and 100% of these PARS may be accelerated and earned earlier, between October 1, 2015 and September 30, 2018, if stock price targets of \$35.60 and \$38.05, respectively, are met, and will then become distributable on March 31 following the end of the fiscal year in which the target is achieved if the executive officer is still in the employ of the Company.
-However, none of these PARS may be accelerated and earned earlier than March 31, 2017.
-Achievement of target levels is determined based on the average stock price over a period of thirty consecutive trading days.
+However, none of these PARS may be accelerated and earned earlier, between tof target levels is determined based on the average stock price over a period of thirty consecutive trading days.
 All executive officer awards provide for acceleration in the event of a change in control of the Company.
 Dividends are not earned or paid prior to the distribution of the shares.
-For more information, see "Principal Elements of Compensation - Long-Term Incentive Compensation" in the Compensation Discussion and Analysis section.

-(4) Based on the fair market value of the underlying Common Stock of \$33.12 on the grant date.
+For more information, see "Principal Elements of Compensation Long-Term Incentive Compensation" in the Compensation Discussion and Analysis section. - (4) Based on the fair market value of the underlying Common Stock of \$33.12 on the grant date.